2003 New England Patriots season: AFC Championship vs. Indianapolis Colts

 Trailing 15–0 at halftime, the Colts finally managed to build some momentum in the third quarter.
-First, Dominic Rhodes gave them great field position by returning the second half kickoff 35 yards to the 49-yard line.
-Then running back Edgerrin James spearheaded a 52-yard scoring drive, carrying the ball on 7 of 12 plays for 32 yards and capping it off with a 2-yard touchdown run to cut the score to 15–7.
-But the Patriots took over the rest of the period.
+Dominic Rhodes gave them great field position by returning the second-half kickoff 35 yards to the 49-yard line.
+Running back Edgerrin James spearheaded a 52-yard scoring drive, carrying the ball on 7 of 12 plays for 32 yards and capping it off with a 2-yard touchdown run to cut the score to 15–7, but the Patriots took over the rest of the period.
 After Patrick Pass returned the ensuing kickoff 21 yards to the 43-yard line, Brady completed passes to Larry Centers for 28 yards, Brown for 17, and Kevin Faulk for 8, setting up Vinatieri's third field goal to increase their lead to 18–7.
 Three plays after the ensuing kickoff, Indianapolis was forced to punt.
-Antowain Smith then rushed four times for 53 yards on New England's next possession, advancing the ball to the Colts 3-yard line where Vinatieri kicked his fourth field goal.
-Two plays after the ensuing kickoff, Law recorded his second interception from Manning on the Colts 31-yard line.
+Antowain Smith then rushed four times for 53 yards on New England's next possession, advancing the ball to the Colts' 3-yard line where Vinatieri kicked his fourth field goal.
+Two plays after the ensuing kickoff, Law recorded his second interception from Manning on the Colts' 31-yard line.
 But this time, the Patriots failed to score because defensive back Walt Harris picked off a pass from Brady in the end zone.

 After the turnover, the Colts drove 57 yards to the New England 31-yard line.
 But then Manning threw his third interception to Law with 8:17 left in the fourth quarter.
 After forcing a punt, Manning led the Colts back, completing 8 of 9 passes for 64 yards and finishing the drive with a 7-yard touchdown pass to Marcus Pollard with 2:22 left in regulation.
 The Colts failed to recover their ensuing onside kick attempt, but forced a punt with 2:01 left.
-However, the Patriots defense limited Manning to four consecutive incompletions, causing the Colts to turn the ball over on downs.
-Then after making Indianapolis use up all of their timeouts, Vinatieri's 5th field goal increased the Patriots lead to 24–14.
+However, the Patriots' defense limited Manning to four consecutive incompletions, causing the Colts to turn the ball over on downs.
+Then, after Indianapolis used up all of their timeouts, Vinatieri's 5th field goal increased the Patriot's lead to 24–14.
 The Colts attempted one last desperation drive, but ended up turning the ball over on downs again with 7 seconds left in the game.
-The Patriots would go on to win 24-14 and advance to their second Super Bowl in three years.
+The Patriots would go on to win 24–14 and advance to their second Super Bowl in three years.

 Brady completed 22 of 37 passes for 237 yards and a touchdown, with 1 interception.
 Smith rushed for 100 yards.
 Pollard caught 6 passes for 90 yards and a touchdown.
 Rhodes returned five kickoffs for 121 yards, rushed for 16, and caught 2 passes for 17.